 On average, the seller said she caters to around 100 to 150 people every time the online shop goes on sale.
 Each buyer would also usually buy more than one product and in bulk.

-The prevalence of online K-Beauty sellers, who are able to sell at large discounts because of lax enforcement of customs procedures, seems to support suspicions that some of
+The prevalence of online K-Beauty sellers, who are able to sell at large discounts because of lax enforcement of customs procedures, seems to support suspicions that some of South Korean cosmetics entering the Philippines go through illicit channels to avoid paying import tariffs and taxes.
+UN trade statistics show that Philippine authorities are able to monitor only less than half of cosmetics exports to the country reported by the South Korean government.

 The Bureau of Customs’ stricter monitoring of balikbayan boxes to ensure that contents do not exceed commercial quantities is making it tougher for online K-Beauty retailers to continue doing business.
-If their shipments are considered to be of
+If their shipments are considered to be of commercial quantity and subjected to the usual customs duties and value added taxes, they will no longer be able to sell their products at discounts of as much as 30 percent compared to similar goods in department stores and shopping malls.
+Non-essential goods such as cosmetics are usually subject to 20-percent duty plus a 12-percent value-added tax.

 A forwarder who regularly ships balikbayan boxes to and from South Korea had also recently decided to halt bringing in boxes containing commercial products to the country due to the stricter regulations of the BOC.